-REIGNING COMRADES CHAMP ENTERS HOPE CHALLENGE
+REIGNING COMRADES CHAMP IN HOPE CHALLENGE

-He has only completed two Comrades Marathons but has a gold medal to show for each of them, including a win to boot.
+He only completed two Comrades Marathons but has a gold medal to show for each of them, including a win to boot.
 Reigning Comrades Marathon Champ, Edward Mothibi says running the Comrades Marathon was a childhood dream come true but winning The Ultimate Human Race was an absolute game-changer.

 36year old Mothibi, says 2019 was a year that really saw his hopes and dreams coming true which was also the year that saw the last hosting of the traditional Comrades Marathon before Covid-19 affected the entire running and sporting landscape.

-“I will not miss this opportunity to be part of the vibe and joy of the Comrades Marathon.
+“I could not miss this opportunity to be part of the vibe and joy of the Comrades Marathon.
 We are all missing the real Comrades so much but it is what it is.
 We must still embrace the opportunities to stay fit and healthy and keep the Comrades spirit alive,” said Mothibi.

 Mothibi says being chosen to participate in the 1921 Comrades Tribute Run on 24 May was such a highlight of his year and of his running career; to run a symbolic race alongside the Comrades legends, and to be part of history in the making.

 “Little did I know that winning the Comrades Marathon would put me in a league of its own; sharing the stage with all the Comrades greats that I admired growing up.
-It’s fitting that the Comrades Marathon Association has made the theme for this virtual event all about hope.
+It’s fitting that the Comrades Marathon Association made the theme for this virtual event all about hope.
 The hopes we have as athletes, as family men, as a nation, is not very different from each other.
 I think the important thing is that we keep our hopes alive and keep doing things that turn our hopes into reality.”

 Mothibi, who is a Clerk at the Impala Platinum Mine, says, “My hope is for everyone to be healthy and vital; and also for people to find their joy and passion in life.”

 Mothibi owes a lot of his success to the never-ending support of his family, especially his wife Esther and their three daughters.
-He says, “My oldest daughter seems to be taking after me.
+He said, “My oldest daughter seems to be taking after me.
 Her name is Phemelo Mothibi, she is 11 years old and loves playing soccer and also running like her Dad.
 I am happy that I can rub off on my children and inspire people to hope more and achieve their dreams.”

 “I keep my running dreams alive every day by training on a daily basis.
 I do take a rest from time to time, maintain good nutrition and focus on all the important things in life but I consistently put in a healthy dose of running that keeps me at the top of my game.”